Aravindray/PostgreSQL/Relational-Database-Design/ACID_and_BASE.md

 But the problem with ACID like RDB is scaling.

+- Master / Read only replica is similar to BASE like features
+- Multi Master / 2 master database are linked coordinated together
+- Multiple Store type - 2 database one for relation database and another for file system
+- Multi Tenant / 'pretend cloud'

 While designing the database for the application ask: ACID or BASE?

 ACID stand for Atomicity, Consistency, Isolation, Durability